Alonso-del-Arte/currency-demo/README.md

 acknowledges ZWL as a valid current currency code, with an exchange rate from U.&nbsp;S. dollar of 321.999592 as of September 10, 2024.

+Note to self, 13 December 2024: Check if Trinidad &amp; Tobago dollar is brittle for other display names test

 ----

 This project is closed off to Hacktoberfest.